deepweather/portfolio_analysis/README.md

 Pick your stocks, pick # of simulations and get results.

-Portfolio analysis application, that finds portfolio allocation with best return, lowest volatility and highest sharpe ratio by applying a predefinded number of montecarlosimulations to the portfolio.
+Portfolio analysis application, that finds portfolio allocation with best return, lowest volatility and highest sharpe ratio by applying a predefined number of montecarlosimulations to the portfolio.

 ![Image1](./assets/image1.png)
 ![Image2](./assets/image2.png)